 - Aggression or behavioral changes

-Has your dog ever been treated with triamcinolone acetonide?
+Has your dog ever taken triamcinolone acetonide?
 Did it help your dog’s condition?
-Let us know in the comments below!
+Then let us know in the comments below!